Explore Impactful Teaching

 This fellowship helps you grow as a teacher, with a supportive community around you.

-Lumen Circles Fellowships invite you to collaborate with other faculty members through virtual learning circles.
-Together with peers you have opportunities to explore effective teaching methods, reflect on your own teaching practice, apply what you're learning, and share feedback.
-Fellowships include:
+Lumen Circles Fellowships invite you to collaborate with fellow faculty members through virtual learning circles.
+Together you explore effective teaching strategies that support student success, reflect on your experiences, and share ideas and feedback.